 Don’t make your passwords simple.
 Your passwords should not be ‘password’ or ‘123456’ or something else that is obvious.
 Use a combination of numbers, symbols and capital letters in your passwords.

 When possible, use two-factor authentication.
 This provides an extra layer of security when logging into an account.

 Often with two-factor authentication, it will require the user to receive a one-time password via text message or email, in order to verify the correct user of the account.

 A fool-proof way to ensure none of your passwords will be stolen by hackers is by installing proper cyber security systems on your digital devices.
 Make sure you are also updating your cybersecurity systems often to be one step ahead of the game.

-Stay tuned for Part Three where we will be giving you tips on how improve your smartphone cyber security habits!
+Check out Part Three of this series, which includes tips on how to improve your smartphone cyber security habits!

 Read More from this Author